-• Potty Training.
+- Potty training.
 If your child is showing signs of readiness, now may be a good time to potty train.
 Some parents say that potty training a 28-month-old girl and potty training a 28-month-old boy can be quite different.
 Boys are notorious for taking a bit longer to potty train—but that's not always the case.
 Start your boy learning to pee while sitting down, since good aim takes some time and practice.
 If you have a girl, teach her to wipe carefully from front to back.

-• Teething.
-Your 28-month-old child may be teething with his second molars.
+- Teething.
+Your 28-month-old child may be teething with their second molars.
 Also known as the 2-year molars, these pearly whites tend to erupt between 20 and 33 months.
 And since they're big, it can be a painful process.
 The good news is they're the last teeth to come in until around age 6, when kids can better deal with the discomfort, so soon, you'll be done with teething woes.

-• Extreme Personality Traits.
+- Extreme personality traits.
 Some 28-month-olds show fear of trying new things, and others display tons of independence.

-• Separation Anxiety.
-If your child is going to preschool or daycare, he may have trouble saying goodbye to you in the mornings.
+- Separation anxiety.
+If your child is going to preschool or daycare, they may have trouble saying goodbye to you in the mornings.
 Keep drop-offs short and sweet.
 Most kids are okay soon after their parents leave, even though they put on a pretty good show (of tears) to try to get them to stay.
 The good news is that separation anxiety will soon start to fade if it hasn’t already.

 Health is always a top concern for parents, and this age is no different.
 Some common health questions parents of 28-month-olds have are:

 Consistency is key for a 28-month-old's sleep routine.
 Try to stick with usual bedtimes and naptimes to keep crankiness and restlessness at bay.
 When something changes the routine—a special event that runs through naptime, for example—go with the flow.
 But try to get back on track as soon as you can.

 Most 2-year-olds need around 11 to 12 hours of nighttime sleep, plus a nap of about 1.5 to 3 hours, for a total of about 13 to 14 hours of sleep per day.